-- Each year there are around 4,000 births to Wakefield mums
+- Each year there are around 4,000 births to women living in Wakefield District

 - Women living in the most deprived areas in Wakefield District have the lowest breastfeeding rates

 - Young mums are least likely to breastfeed